iaeiou/blue-plankton-2/content/posts/winter-driving.md

 This is one reason you should remain alert while driving during winter, so you can take proactive action if necessary.

+### Mechanic Check and Getting Your Snows On

+When you get your snows on, be sure to get the usual mechanic check for winter.

+Also: be aware that Walmart's automotive department will not mount tires that don't perfectly match your vehicle's recommended specs.

+So if, like me, you're using snows that are a size up, get them mounted at a local garage.

 ## Buy a Portable Air Compressor

 When the really cold weather hits, you may find you have to inflate your tires back up to the recommended PSI.